vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 Maya, architect of gods, who

 propounds them to the Rṣis. .
-The five Siddhantas are given in the increasing order of their accuracy according to Varahamihira.
+The five Siddhāntas are given in the increasing order of their accuracy according to Varahamihira.
 Thus Varahamihira considers the Sarya Siddhānta as the most accurate, and next in order are the Paulića, and the Romaka.
 The Vasiṣtha and Paitāmaha are, according to Varāhamibira, not accurate.

 Why were those Siddhāntas regarded as “Apaurus ṣeya" (i.e. not due to any mortal man) ?
 Dikṣit says (Bharatiya Jyotiśāstra, Part II, Chap.
 1):